The Greenbrier Companies: The Greenbrier Companies

 In 2015, Greenbrier opened Greenbrier Tlaxcala, a wholly owned railcar manufacturing facility in Tlaxcala, Mexico.
 The company also acquired a 19.5% stake in Amsted-Maxion Hortolândia, a Brazilian railcar manufacturer, for US$15 million; Greenbrier took a majority interest of Greenbrier Maxion in 2017.
 Additionally in 2015, the Saudi Railway Company (SAR) awarded Greenbrier a contract with the Public Investment Fund (PIF) to manufacture nearly 1,200 tank wagons.

 In 2016, The Greenbrier Companies and AstraRail Management (AstraRail Industries, Romania) announced the merging of their European activities into a joint venture, Greenbrier AstraRail.
 As part of the agreement, Greenbrier agreed to pay AstraRail $60 million.
 The joint venture eventually became 75% owned by Greenbrier.

 In 2018, Greenbrier completed an agreement between Turkish railcar manufacturer and maintenance and parts services provider Rayvag Vagon Sanayi ve Ticaret A.S and Greenbrier's European subsidiary, Greenbrier AstraRail, to take a 68% ownership stake in Rayvag.

 In 2019, Greenbrier launched its first environmental, social and governance (ESG) report.
 Since then, it has adopted the Sustainability Accounting Standards Board (SASB) reporting framework.

 Also in 2019, Greenbrier acquired American Railcar Industries (ARI), a transaction valued at $400 million.
 The acquisition added two railcar manufacturing and two railcar component and part producers to Greenbrier's operations, increasing the company's U.S.-based workforce and insulating it from uncertainties related to North American free trade.

 In 2021, Greenbrier formed GBX Leasing, a joint venture with The Longwood Group, a Chicago-based transportation equipment advisory and asset management firm, to develop an owned portfolio of leased railcars to be built primarily by Greenbrier.

-That same year, Greenbrier was recognized as an "Oregon History Maker" by the Oregon Historical Society.
+In 2021, Greenbrier was recognized as an "Oregon History Maker" by the Oregon Historical Society.

+In 2022, Greenbrier's founder and CEO Bill Furman stepped down as CEO and retired the office of Executive Chairman.
+The Board of Directors appointed then-President & Chief Operating Officer Lorie Tekorius to CEO & President.
+Furman remained a director through the expiration of his term in January 2024.

+In 2023, Greenbrier sold the Gunderson Marine facility to Oregon Green Manufacturing, marking its exit from marine manufacturing.
+GBX Leasing also became wholly owned by Greenbrier after the company acquired Longwood Group's minority interest.

+Later that year, Greenbrier sold its ownership stake in Rayvag to its joint venture partner and founded Greenbrier Vagon in Turkey.